Gamification: Game element hierarchy

 The described game elements fit within a broader framework, which involves three types of elements: dynamics, mechanics, and components.
 These elements constitute the hierarchy of game elements.

 Dynamics are the highest in the hierarchy.
-They are the big picture aspects of the gamified system that should be considered and managed; however, they never directly enter into the game.
+They represent the broader aspects of the gamified system that should be considered and managed; however, they never directly enter into the game.
 Dynamics elements provide motivation through features such as narrative or social interaction.

 Mechanics are the basic processes that drive the action forward and generate player engagement and involvement.
 Examples are chance, turns, and rewards.

 Components are the specific instantiations of mechanics and dynamics; elements like points, quests, and virtual goods.

 Applications

 Marketing

-In November, 2011, Australian broadcast and online media partnership Yahoo!7 launched its Fango mobile app/SAP, which TV viewers use to interact with shows via techniques like check-ins and badges.
+In November 2011, Australian broadcast and online media partnership Yahoo!7 launched its Fango mobile app/SAP, which TV viewers use to interact with shows via techniques like check-ins and badges.
 Gamification has also been used in customer loyalty programs.
 In 2010, Starbucks gave custom Foursquare badges to people who checked in at multiple locations, and offered discounts to people who checked in most frequently at an individual store.

 Gamification also has been used as a tool for customer engagement, and for encouraging desirable website usage behaviour.
 Additionally, gamification is applicable to increasing engagement on sites built on social network services.
-For example, in August, 2010, the website builder DevHub announced an increase in the number of users who completed their online tasks from 10% to 80% after adding gamification elements.
+For example, in August 2010, the website builder DevHub announced an increase in the number of users who completed their online tasks from 10% to 80% after adding gamification elements.
 On the programming question-and-answer site Stack Overflow users receive points and/or badges for performing a variety of actions, including spreading links to questions and answers via Facebook and Twitter.
 A large number of different badges are available, and when a user's reputation points exceed various thresholds, the user gains additional privileges, eventually including moderator privileges.

 Gamification can be used for ideation (structured brainstorming to produce new ideas).
 A study at MIT Sloan found that ideation games helped participants generate more and better ideas, and compared it to gauging the influence of academic papers by the numbers of citations received in subsequent research.

+Loyalty applications of gamification

+Gamification has become a widely adopted strategy in customer loyalty programs, with brands integrating interactive mechanics such as points systems, tiered rewards, challenges, and instant win games to drive repeat purchasing and long-term retention.
+Digital loyalty experiences, including game centre applications, allow companies to reward customers for ongoing engagement beyond the point of sale, leading to more regular interaction with the brand.